-In the “Customizing” area you can create template and text module collections, manage templates and text modules therein and make them available to users.
+In the “Templates and Presettings” area, you can create template and text module collections, manage templates and text modules therein, and make them available to users.

 Useful for Following Tasks

-- Use metadata as fields in Microsoft Word documents
+- Using metadata as fields in Microsoft Word documents.

-- Use text module placeholders in Microsoft Word templates (will be replaced when an instance is created)
+- Using text module placeholders in Microsoft Word templates (will be replaced when an instance is created).

-- Use text modules (predefined text) in Microsoft Word documents
+- Using text modules (predefined text) in Microsoft Word documents.